What are the aims of this leaflet?

 What is Kaposi’s sarcoma?

-Kaposi’s sarcoma (KS) is a growth of the cells lining lymphatic vessels, caused by a virus in people with a weakened immune system.
+Kaposi’s sarcoma is a growth of the cells lining lymphatic vessels, caused by a virus in people with a weakened immune system.
 The virus is called human Herpes virus type 8 (Kaposi sarcoma herpes virus, HHV8).
 A common cause of the weakened immune system is HIV infection.
 It is named after Dr Moritz Kaposi, a Hungarian dermatologist, who first described it in 1872.
-‘Sarcoma’ (from ancient Greek ‘flesh’) means a cancerous growth of the soft tissues under the skin and is present in other organs.
-Kaposi’s sarcoma is actually not a cancer, but rather a tissue-overgrowth.
+‘Sarcoma’ (from ancient Greek ‘flesh’) means a cancerous growth starting from abnormal cells of connective tissue.

-Kaposi’s sarcoma can be mild, only affecting the skin, or more extensive with involvement of lymph nodes and internal organs such as the lungs or digestive system.
+Kaposi’s sarcoma can be limited, only affecting the skin, or more extensive with involvement of lymph nodes and internal organs such as the lungs or digestive system.
 It may be chronic which means it slowly gets worse, or it may rapidly worsen.

 What causes Kaposi’s sarcoma?

-Kaposi’s sarcoma can be divided into four types:
+Kaposi’s sarcoma can be divided into at least four types:

 Endemic (African): affects young adults and less commonly children who live near the African equator.

-It is thought that people who develop classic KS and those with the endemic form were born with a pre-existing genetic vulnerability to the virus that causes it.
+It is thought that people who develop classic Kaposi’s sarcoma and those with the endemic form were born with vulnerability to the virus that causes it due to their genes.
 In these groups there is no association with HIV infection.